top of page

 IMG_1607_web.jpg

-Tanaka earned her BFA from Osaka University of Arts in Japan and studied at the International Center of Photography in New York.
-She is the recipient of Grand Prix at the Tokyo International Photography Competition, Photolucida Critical Mass Top 50, Feature Shoot Emerging Photography Award, PDN’s 30 New and Emerging Photographer to Watch, International Center of Photography Director Fellowship, and New York Foundation for the Arts Fellowship.
+She earned her BFA from Osaka University of Arts in Japan and studied at the International Center of Photography (ICP) in New York.
+She is the recipient of PDN’s 30 New and Emerging Photographer to Watch, International Center of Photography Director Fellowship, and New York Foundation for the Arts Fellowship.

 Copyright © Ayumi Tanaka